benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 How to address:

-- Compassion toward the object of anger
+- Compassion toward the object of anger.
+Attempt to understand their perspective.

 ### Fear